-Today, Pierce County Prosecutor Mark Lindquist filed a federal lawsuit against the three largest manufacturers and marketers of prescription opioids in the United States: Purdue, Endo, and Janssen.
+In February, the Pierce County Prosecutor’s Office filed a federal lawsuit against the three largest manufacturers and marketers of prescription opioids in the United States: Purdue, Endo, and Janssen.

-Prescription opioids are a class of powerful pain relievers, including OxyContin.
+Prescription opioids are a class of powerful pain relievers, including oxycodone and hydrocodone.
 The chemical make-up of these prescription drugs is nearly identical to heroin.

 Revenues for the pharmaceutical companies that manufacture these drugs have skyrocketed.
 Purdue has generated estimated sales of more than $35 billion from opioids since 1996.

 Opioid overdoses are the leading cause of death in the United States, surpassing fatal car accidents.
 In Pierce County, opioid use has reached crisis levels.
-From 2012 to 2016, the number of opioid-related deaths in Pierce County rose to 423.
-More than half of the local homeless population is reported to be addicted to opioids.
-Crime is also driven by opioid addiction.
+From 2012 to 2016, the number of opioid-related deaths in Pierce County totaled 423.

-The rise of prescription opioids in Pierce County was followed closely by a dramatic rise in heroin use.
+The rise of prescription opioids in Pierce County was followed closely by the dramatic rise in heroin use.
 For many, heroin replaced prescription opioids when they could no longer obtain these prescriptions.

 The crisis has also dramatically impacted the youth population in Pierce County.
 From 2006-2014, five to ten percent of tenth graders in Pierce County reported using painkillers to get high.

 The complaint alleges the defendants violated the Washington Consumer Protection Act and the federal RICO statute, and that their conduct constitutes a public nuisance, negligence, gross negligence, and unjust enrichment under Washington law.
-Pierce County has retained the law firm Keller Rohrback, experts in large scale litigation, as outside counsel on a contingency-fee basis in this case.
+Pierce County has retained Keller Rohrback as outside counsel on a contingency-fee basis in this case.

 For more information, please contact James Lynch at (253) 798-6265, email@example.com.